chipcleary/symfony_mailer_example/README.md

 CSS may also be provided by your custom module.

 - These classes may be overridden by your theme.
-- The starterkit provides a blank css file at css/mail.css.
-This css is added to your custom emails by the call to `addLibrary` in the `build` function in 'YOURMODULEEMailBuilder.php'.
-If you want css added by the module, go ahead and include it within 'css/mail.css'.
+- The example provides a css file at css/mail.css.
+This css is added by the call to `addLibrary` in the `build` function in 'HelloWorldMailBuilder.php'.
-  - If you do not want your module to provide css, delete both 'css/mail.css' and YOUR_MODULE.libraries.yml.
+- If you do not want the module to provide css, delete both 'css/mail.css' and symfony_mailer_example.libraries.yml.
 Then delete the call to `addLibrary` in the `build` function.

+### Adding custom parameters

+Caveat: I'm not clear about the potential and usage of parameters.
+The seem able to capture any custom data you'd like to be available when building an email.
+They seem to be used most commonly used to capture the recipient or sender.

+To _provide_ additional parameters, edit the `createParams` function in 'HelloWorldEmailBuilder.php'.
+As you can see, this only provides one parameter currently, `recipient`.

+To _use_ parameters, edit the `build` function in 'HelloWorldEmailBuilder.php'.

+There may well be other times when it's helpful to u se parameters.
+For more examples, you search the base symfony_mailer module for "setParam".